scumjr/headless-fde/README.md

-# Server install through SSH
+# Server installation through SSH

 The server will boot on the custom `initrd.gz` and begin the installation.
 Since a few packages will be fetched and installed from the Internet, it can